Botox® should last three months, though some patients experience it wearing off quicker or not working as expected.

 Revox utilizes peptide technology to reduce the nerve signal to muscles and produce a relaxing effect that softens facial lines and wrinkles, very similar to how neuromodulators work.

-Looking for Botox or another neuromodulator in Nashville, TN or Decatur, AL?
-Book your appointment at ElàMar- fist-time patients receive 5 FREE units of Botox.
+Book your appointment at ElàMar in Nashville or Decatur, AL – fist-time patients receive 5 FREE units of Botox.